For Melissa Bishop and Malindi Elmore running is their passion, and they’re fast. In fact, running is their job.

 While I got great satisfaction helping women in the clinic, I wanted to extend that support to their homes and day-to-day lives.

-The program educates and guides postpartum women through the first weeks of healing.
-The goal is to gently but proactively support moms with a successful return to physical activity.
+The program educates and guides postpartum women through pregnancy, birth preparation and postpartum recovery.
+The goal is to support women as their body changes, prepare it for birth and gently but proactively support moms with a successful return to physical activity.

 Building Your Postpartum Foundation Like Olympians